enthought/mayavi/docs/source/mayavi/mlab_pipeline.rst

 All the `mlab.pipline` source factories are functions that take numpy arrays and return the Mayavi source object that was added to the pipeline.
-However, the implicitely-connected sources require well-shaped arrays as arguments: the data is supposed to lie on a regular, orthogonal, grid of the same shape as the shape of the input array, in other words, the array describes an image, possibly 3 dimensional.
+However, the implicitly-connected sources require well-shaped arrays as arguments: the data is supposed to lie on a regular, orthogonal, grid of the same shape as the shape of the input array, in other words, the array describes an image, possibly 3 dimensional.